-This course provides detailed analysis on the management of various types of data used by managers within organizations, and also information systems analysis used for problem solving and managerial decision making.
-Various stages of the systems development life cycle will be examined, including the component design phase, the implementation phase, and the maintenance phase.
+This course provides detailed analysis on the management of various types of data used by managers within organizations and information systems analysis used for problem solving and managerial decision making.
+Various stages of the systems development life cycle are examined, including design, implementation, and maintenance phases.
 Database topics include data models and modeling techniques, database architecture, development of the user interface, data dictionaries, repositories, and warehouses, and the database administrator.